AlexandraSlezakova/flp_project2/README.md

 Author:  **Alexandra Slezáková (xsleza20)**

 ## Build
-The project is compiled using the `swipl`  with the command `make` and program `flp20-log` is created
+The project is compiled using the `swipl`  with the command `make` and program `flp20-log` is created.

 ## Run
 When program is created, it can be run as follows: